 It is constructed with sturdier construction materials.

-The second is a below-ground cellar that appears like a typical basement.
+The second is a below ground cellar that appears like a typical cellar.

 Wine cellar: This is the most popular type of cellar.